| How to Ask the

 feedback from other agents.
 Help the agent understand that any news is good

+news because it can help you make adjustments in your marketing plan.
 If you follow these suggestions you're sure to avoid the mistakes of the

 past.
 Make sure you're dealing with a competent professional... making the